brauliotegui/SPICED/README.md

 with accuracy scores inbetween 81% and 84%.
 A k-fold Cross Validation was used to test the machine learning models and presented consistent scores around 94%.

-The Jupyter notebook for this small project can be found [here](https://github.com/brauliotegui/SPICED/blob/master/Week_01/2.7_animate.ipynb).
+* The Jupyter notebook for this project can be found [here](https://github.com/brauliotegui/SPICED/blob/master/Week_02/Titanic_ModelProject.ipynb).

 ## Week 03| Bikeshare: Linear Regression

-* For this week...
+* Here the approach to Machine Learning is done with Linear Regression models.
+Through intensive Data Exploration Analysis, correlation analysis, and feature engineering with dates, I was able to construct robust models to estimate number of bike rentals on a particular time.
+GridSearchCV was used to attain the best fitting model which indicated Linear models with above average mean test scores.

+* The Jupyter notebook for this small project can be found [here](https://github.com/brauliotegui/SPICED/blob/master/Week_03/Project_CapitalBikeShare_Regression.ipynb).

 ## Week 04| Bikeshare: Lyrics Classifier: Natural Language Processing Project